Rick-Matsukura/USGI-Data-Processing/README.md

 - **Batch_Processing_with_Pandas.py**: A Python script that demonstrates batch processing using the Pandas library.
 This script reads datasets, performs batch processing, and outputs the processed data.

 - **Batch_Processing_with_Spark.py**: A Python script for batch processing using Apache Spark.
-This script basically outputs the same output as the batch processing with Pandas python file.
+This script utilise Kafka for storing data before processing them.
+And instead of using Pandas DataFrame, this code uses Spark DataFrame for processing data.

 - **Micro-batch_Processing_with_Spark_Streaming.py**: This script demonstrates micro-batch processing using Spark Streaming.
-It processes streaming data in small, continuous batches, reading and processing data every second.
+It processes streaming data in small, continuous batches, reading and processing data every second with 3 Spark Worker nodes distribution.

 ## Prerequisites